valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ```

 ~> **Note on Assign Public IP setting**
-The Assign Public IP setting only applies to Gateways deployed in AWS using Edge Mode deployment.
-Gateways in AWS deployed using Hub Mode deployment are either deployed as public if the orchestrated VPC is deployed without a NAT Gateway or deployed as private if the orchestrated VPC is deployed with a NAT Gateway.
+The Assign Public IP setting applies to Gateways deployed in Edge Mode for AWS, Azure and GCP.
+Gateways in AWS deployed in Hub Mode are either deployed as public if the orchestrated VPC is deployed without a NAT Gateway or deployed as private if the orchestrated VPC is deployed with a NAT Gateway.
+For Hub mode deployment in Azure and GCP, the VNet or VPC is orchestrate without the use of a Virtual NAT or Cloud NAT, and thus the Gateways are deployed as public.

 ### To change the AWS GWLB Acceptance Required
 ```hcl